Superannuation basicsHow can I increase my super?

 An insured member under the Personal Plan who fulfils the eligibility provisions of either the Employee Plan or a Corporate insurance arrangement can apply to transfer any existing cover from the Personal Plan to the Employee Plan and vice versa.Will I be covered if I travel overseas?

-Yes.
-Generally, there are no restrictions on worldwide cover.
+You are covered indefinitely while you are outside Australia, subject to the conditions of the insurance policy.
 However, income protection benefit payments are restricted to 12 months while overseas (unless otherwise agreed in writing).
-You are not required to advise CareSuper before you travel overseas.How much cover do I have/what type of cover do I have?
+You are not required to advise the Fund or insurer before you travel overseas.How much cover do I have/what type of cover do I have?

 Log in to MemberOnline to access your personal information and to determine the amount of cover and type of cover you have.